-Amtrak and other rail operators usually give discounts to children, seniors, students, AAA members, military personnel and other key demographics.
+Unlike airlines, Amtrak and other rail operators often give discounts to children, seniors, students, AAA members, military personnel and other key demographics.
 See our list of train travel deals for more opportunities to save.

-Except on long-haul or infrequently traveled routes, trains tend to offer travelers a great deal of flexibility.
-Missed the 10 a.m. train?
-Just catch the 10:30 or 11 a.m. train instead.
-Most short trips do not require prior reservations, and you can simply show up at the station the day of your trip and grab a ticket for the next train -- without paying an exorbitant last-minute fare.
+While many long-haul trains require reservations, many short trips don't, so you can simply show up at the station the day of your trip and grab a ticket for the next train -- without paying an exorbitant last-minute fare.

-These days, nearly all the major airlines charge travelers a fee to check a bag or two -- and a couple (Spirit and Alligiant) now charge for carry-on bags as well.
+These days, nearly all the major airlines charge travelers a fee to check a bag or two -- and a few (Spirit, Alligiant, Frontier) now charge for carry-on bags as well.
 Compare these stingy policies to Amtrak's baggage allowance: two carry-on items up to 50 pounds each (as well as personal items such as purses, strollers and diaper bags) and up to four checked bags up to 50 pounds each, the first two of which are free.
 Third and fourth checked bags cost $20 each.

 In short, Amtrak allows you to bring 200 pounds of luggage -- plus personal items -- for free.
 Try bringing that on a plane!

 Imagine taking a trip and not having to arrive two hours early, wait in a long security line, take off your shoes for inspection, or ration out your liquids and gels.
 Welcome to the world of train travel.
 In most cases you can arrive 30 minutes ahead of time and walk straight to your platform.